Tigersame/worldguessr/README.md

 </a>

-A free and open-source version of the popular geography game inspired by GeoGuessr.
+A free and open-source version of the popular geography game inspired by farcasteruser.
 This React based project aims to provide a fun and educational way to explore the world through Google Street View imagery.

 ### Play now [here](https://worldguessr.com)!
 #### [Join the Discord community](https://discord.gg/yenVspFmkB)